Dingchang/cryptocurrencyWeb/Design Phase/README.md

 # Cryptocurrency Monitoring Project Design
 ## Overview
-Cryptocurrency monitoring website is a web-app dedicated to monitoring the prices of mainstream cryptocurrencies such as Bitcoin and Ethereum.
-It obtains the real-time prices of each cryptocurrency via Coinbase API and displays a line chart which shows the price in last 30 days.
-Users can add or remove chart on their page if logged in.
-They can also sign up an email notification if the price has passed over or below a given threshold.
+Our cryptocurrency monitoring website is a web-app dedicated to monitoring the prices of mainstream cryptocurrencies such as Bitcoin, Ethereum and Litecoin.
+It obtains the real-time prices of each cryptocurrency via the Coinbase API and displays the data in a line chart which shows the price for that currency for the last 30 days.
+Each of our supported currencies (currently 3) will have their own chart on the main page.
+Users can add or remove charts on their page if they are logged in.
+In addition, users can also subscribe for email notification if the price of a particular currency has passed over or below a given threshold that they will provide.
 ## User Stories
-"As a visitor, I can see the price of different cryptocurrencies in past 30 days" <br>
+"As a visitor (not logged in), I can see the price charts for different cryptocurrencies in past 30 days on the main page" <br>
 \- Alex visits the cryptocurrency monitoring website.
-The website displays a list of price line chart of each cryptocurrency from Coinbase API.
+The website displays a line chart showing the prices for each of the cryptocurrencies from the Coinbase API.

+"As a visitor, I can customize which cryptocurrencies appear on my home page"<br>
+\- Carlo is investing Bitcoin and does not care too much about the price of other cryptocurrencies - so he clicks the X mark at the top right of each price chart he does not want to see and that price chart disappears from the page.

-"As a new user, I can create an account"<br>
+"As a new user, I can reigster and create an account"<br>
-\- Bella wants to use more feature of the cryptocurrency monitoring website.
-So she clicks the "Sign in" button at the top right corner and the website pops a form letting her enter her information.
+\- Bella wants to use more features of the cryptocurrency monitoring website, so she clicks the "Register" button at the top right corner and the website pops a form letting her enter her new account info.

-"As a normal user, I can customize the cryptocurrencies in my home page"<br>
+"As a registered user, I can log in"<br>
-\- Carlo is investing Bitcoin and does not care too much about the price of other cryptocurrencies.
-So she clicked the X mark at the right or each price chart and the price charts disappear on her home page.
+\- Benny wants to sign into his account that he created so he clicks the Sign In button on the top right which allows him to enter his credentials and log in.

-"As a normal user, I can sign up notification if the price of a certain cryptocurrency cross a threshold"<br>
+"As a normal user, I can subscribe for email notification when the price of a certain cryptocurrency crosses some threshold"<br>
-\- Deckard wants to get alert if the price of Bitcoin passes $6000.
-So he goes to the dropdown panel under the Bitcoin price chart, enters the threshold, and clicks ''add notification" button.
-He will receive an email when the price passes $6000.
+\- Deckard wants to get an alert if the price of Bitcoin passes $6000.
+So he goes to the dropdown panel under the Bitcoin price chart, enters the threshold, and clicks the "add notification" button.
+He will receive an email when the price passes $6000 and that notification will never be triggered again after that.

 ## Data Design

+Overview - We will be using postgres as our data store.
+The main things we need to track are currencies, users and subscribed notifications.
+All of our data will be either created by users or manually seeded by us.

-### Cryptocurrency
+### Currency
+- id (int)
-- name
+- name (string)

-The Cryptocurrency resource only have a name field because it is main used for reference in Track.
-There is no need to store the prices because they are all stored in API.
+The Currency resource keeps track of what currencies we currently track.
+It is mainly used as a foreign key reference in Notification (the resource that keeps track of subscribed notifications - see below).
+There is no need to store the prices since we will retrieve them from the API in realtime.
+This table's data will likely be manually seeded since it will just be 3 records for each of our currecnies - Bitcoin, Ethereum and Litecoin.

-### Track
+### Notification
-- user id
+- user_id (foreign key to the User table)
-- cryptocurrency id
+- currency id (foreign key to the Currency table)
-- threshold price
+- threshold_price (int)
-- recorded price
+- above? (boolean)

-The Track resource stores the user id and the cryptocurrency id for the use to send notification email.
-When a Track is created, it automatically stores the price of selected cryptocurrency at that time for the use of wording in notification email.
-For example, if the threshold is $3000 and the recored price is $2800, the email will say "the price goes above $3000" .
+The Notification resource allows us to let users subscribe for email notifications for when a currency of their choice passes above or below a certain threshold.
+It stores the user id for who we should email and the currency id that we are tracking.
+We will have a background task that periodically polls the Coinbase API and checks through our Notification records to see if any notification threshold has been met - if it has, then we send the email to that user and then delete the record so that we dont re-notify later.
+For example, if the threshold is set to trigger once the price surpasses $3000 and we are tracking BTC, once BTC goes above 3000 - a email will be sent to the user saying "Notification triggered!
+The price above BTC has gone above $3000".

 ### User
-- email
+- email (string)
-- password
+- password (string - which is a hash)
-- tracks

-The User resource has the email and password to login.
-It also stores all the Tracks created by this user.
+The User resource has the email and password for each of our registered users.
+The email will also allow us to send notifications to our users when they subscribe for them.

 ## App Interface
 Most interactions in our app would take place on the main page.
 By default, the main page displays a list of charts for the prices of all cryptocurrencies.
 It also has a navigation bar to guide user login.
 If logged in, the user can add or delete chart on their main page.
 A dropdown panel will also appear on each chart.
 It contains not only all the tracks current user have for this cryptocurrency, and also a form to create a new track.
 For each user, there is also a profile page where the user can edit or delete tracks and other user information.

 ## Experiments

+### Hitting the CoinbaseAPI
+We will be using the Coinbase API to get price data for each of the cryptocurrencies that we will be tracking.
+This experiment demonstrates getting the current price of each of the currencies we support - as well as getting the price data for the last 30 days for each one.
+This happens in an elixir script and it just prints the price data (after extracting it from the payload).

-### Send email via Mailgun
+### Sending emails via Mailgun
-Sending email notification is a key part of our cryptocurrency monitoring website.
-We manage to send an email by using Mailgun API.
-Recipients have to pass the verification from Mailgun before they could receive email.
-As a result, the first time a user signs up a track, the app should notify the user to agree receiving to an email from Mailgun.
-In addition, we are going to set up our domain instead of using default domain in Mailgun to send emails.
+Sending email notifications is a key part of our cryptocurrency monitoring website.
+We manage to send an email by using the Mailgun API.
+Recipients have to pass the verification from Mailgun before they can receive emails.
+As a result, when a user registers for an account, they will receive an email from Mailgun to verify their email.
+In addition, we are going to set up our domain to send the emails instead of using the default domain in Mailgun to send emails.

 ## Project Status